GGwpAiushtha/Advent-of-Frontend/2021/css/day20/README.md

 - **cover:** cover\_\_episode-33.png
 - **link:** https://www.compressed.fm/episode/33

-## Need some support on this challenge?
+## **Need some support on this challenge?**

 - Upgrade to the [Solution Tier](http://adventofcss.com).
 You'll get a video explanation from Amy.
-- Join the [Learn Build Teach](http://learnbuildteach.com/) Discord community.
+- Join the [Learn Build Teach Discord](http://learnbuildteach.com) community.
 We have a separate channel set up specifically for the Advent of JavaScript.

-# Getting Started
+# **Getting Started**

-1. To get started, [download the zip file](https://store.selfteach.me/products/home).
-This includes all the project assets you need to get started: Figma file, images, and a style guide.
+1. To get started, download the files.
+They includes all the project assets you need to get started: Figma file, images, and a style guide.
 2. Take a look around.
 Look at the project's Figma file.
 This is a great way to see how the pieces and parts should look within the browser.
-3. Open the project's README.md file.
-It has additional information on how the project is structured.
-4. Customize your project/file architecture to your liking.
+3. Customize your project/file architecture to your liking.
-5. Happy coding!
+4. Happy coding!
-6. Once you're finished, share your work using **#adventofjs**
+5. Once you're finished, share your work using **#adventofcss**

 # Taking your Project to the Next Level